Electric car revolution faces increasing headwinds

 "Follow the money.
 People are investing huge in this stuff," he said.
 "This is a 10- or 20-year discussion and we've been selling the Volt for a year."

-GM, which recently launched a new advertising campaign centered on testimonials by adoring Volt owners, has made the car the centerpiece of efforts to seize from Toyota the mantle as the world's greenest automaker.
+GM, which recently launched a new advertising campaign centred on testimonials by adoring Volt owners, has made the car the centrepiece of efforts to seize from Toyota the mantle as the world's greenest automaker.
 Meanwhile, Nissan CEO Carlos Ghosn has estimated pure electric vehicles like the Leaf will make up 10 percent of industry global sales by 2020.

 Time will tell if that's wishful thinking.